Night-watchman state: Philosophy

 Right-libertarian minarchists generally justify the state as a logical consequence of the non-aggression principle.
 They argue that anarcho-capitalism is impractical because it is not sufficient to enforce the non-aggression principle, as the enforcement of laws under anarchy would be open to competition.
 Another common objection to anarchism is that private defense and court firms would tend to represent the interests of those who pay them enough.

 Left-libertarian minarchists justify the state as a temporary measure on the grounds that social safety will net benefit the working class.
 Some anarchists, such as Noam Chomsky, are in agreement with social democrats on the importance of welfare measures, but prefer using non-state methods.
 Left-libertarians such as Peter Hain are decentralists who do not advocate abolishing the state, but do wish to limit and devolve state power, stipulating that any measures favoring the wealthy be prioritized for repeal before those which benefit the poor.

 Some minarchists argue that a state is inevitable because anarchy is futile.
 Robert Nozick, who publicized the idea of a minimal state in Anarchy, State, and Utopia (1974), argued that a night-watchman state provides a framework that allows for any political system that respects fundamental individual rights and therefore morally justifies the existence of a state.
+Nozick believed minarchy will arise as a consequence of anarcho-capitalism, as a private defense agency (PDA) will eventually become a monopoly and function as a sort of small state within an anarcho-capitalist system.